zdoom-docs/stable/api-global-func-Game.md

 - `G_PickDeathmatchStart`

+   Note: This function is deprecated and `LevelLocals::PickDeathmatchStart` should be used instead.

    Returns the position and angle of a random death-match start location.

 - `G_PickPlayerStart`

+   Note: This function is deprecated and `LevelLocals::PickPlayerStart` should be used instead.

    Returns the position and angle of a player start for player `pnum`. `flags` may be: